GSA/digitalgov.gov/content/news/2022/10/2022-10-14-latinx-identity-in-design-tech-and-government.md

 ---

 *As you read this article, we hope that you come away with a few takeaways: a better understanding of the current terms used in the U.S. for Hispanic and Latino people; why diverse and inclusive representation in government is key to serving the public; and some of the high-profile civic tech products and programs that Hispanic and Latinx federal employees are working on at GSA.
-Be sure to also check out the <sup><a aria-describedby="jobs-label" href="#ttsjobs" id="hiring">We're Hiring section</a></sup> on open and upcoming positions in TTS.*
+Be sure to also check out the <a aria-describedby="jobs-label" href="#ttsjobs" id="hiring">We're Hiring section</a> on open and upcoming positions in TTS.*

 At the U.S. General Services Administration (GSA), the [Technology Transformation Services](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services) (TTS) mission is to design and deliver a digital government by, with, and for the public.
 We are made up of multiple business units, including [18F](https://18f.gsa.gov/), [Centers of Excellence](https://coe.gsa.gov/) (CoE), [Presidential Innovation Fellows](https://presidentialinnovationfellows.gov/) (PIF), [TTS Solutions](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services/tts-solutions), and [U.S. Digital Corps](https://digitalcorps.gsa.gov/), where we have a shared mission with slightly different team structures and approaches.
 TTS is based in Washington, DC, but many of us work in home offices across U.S. states and territories.
 Remote work helps nurture a diverse workforce because it allows us to choose to stay in our communities while doing work that has an impact across the world.
 It also helps maintain the unique perspectives that are born out of the multitudes of communities in this country.